SarahZimmermann-Schmutzler/v-server-setup/README.md

 > `i: The command explicitly disables public key authentication and attempts to use password authentication instead.
 However, if the server is configured to only accept public keys, authentication will fail.`

 ### Alias the SSH connection
-If you're thinking: `Oh no the command to login to my VM is soooo hard to remember!`, than there are good news.
+If you're thinking: `Oh no, the command to login to my VM is soooo hard to remember!`, than there are good news.
 The savior is called **shell alias**.
 A shell alias is an abbreviation or alternative name for a longer command or sequence of commands in the shell.
 Aliases help commonly used commands run more efficiently and quickly by associating them with shorter or easier-to-remember names.